matchmore/ios-api/README.md

 ## License

-Scalps iOS API pod is available under the MIT license.
+Alps iOS API pod is available under the MIT license.
 See the LICENSE file for more info.